-The problem presented here could be solved by placing a Migration Agent in Segment A as shown in the next figure.
-The Migration Server would then present to Server A the "best" route to the CMD network and the packets from Server A to Client A would follow the path shown by the broken line.
+The problem presented here could be solved by placing a Migration Agent in Segment A as shown in the following figure.
+The Migration Server would then present to Server A the best route to the CMD network and the packets from Server A to Client A would follow the path shown by the broken line.
 Example 2

-The next figure shows segments A and B interconnected via a WAN link.
+Figure 14 on page 34 shows segments A and B interconnected via a WAN link.
 Nodes A and B want to communicate, but they can do so only through the Migration Agent in Segment A. Under this scenario, packets sent between Node A and Node B are forced to traverse the WAN link twice, as shown by the broken line, resulting in poor performance.